 Luxury Full Service Hotels and Resorts Umbrella

 We view our partnership with our brokers and hotels/resorts as more than providing insurance.
 The reality is, we’re in the business of keeping guests safe and helping hotels and resorts navigate a crisis and avert negative publicity if and when a loss occurs.
-Our Luxury Full Service Hotel program offers General Liability and Umbrella insurance, and covers more than 300,000 hotel rooms nationwide – the longest-running program in the country.
+Our Luxury Full Service Hotel program offers General Liability and Umbrella insurance, and covers almost one million hotel rooms nationwide – the longest-running program in the country.